spoddutur/spark-notes/spark_memory_management.md

 ## CONCLUSION - MEMORY Management
 `We understood:`
 - Two kinds of memory needs per task
-- How to arbitrate between execution and storage memory
+- How to arbitrate within a task (i.e., between execution and storage memory of a single task)
-- How to arbitrate between multiple tasks
+- How to arbitrate memory between multiple tasks
 - **Common Solution:** Instead of statically reserving memory, force memory to spill when there’s memory contention.
 So, essentially, solve memory contention lazily rather than eagerly.
 - Static assignment is simpler
 - Dynamic allocation handles stragglers better